 For more than 20 years, Windings has helped pioneer the development of brushless DC electric motor solutions that support the electrification of motor vehicles.
 From hybrid and electric passenger cars to commercial vehicles to Formula 1 racing, Windings has partnered with automotive industry leaders.

-components including rotors, stators, lamination stacks and insulation systems.
-By partnering closely with clients from initial concept through product design and part production, Windings’ Design Engineers and Product Managers act as an extension of our client’s project team to optimize part performance, reliability and manufacturability while minimizing time to market.
+Windings successfully designs, tests, and manufactures custom electric motors, generators, and related components including rotors, stators, lamination stacks, and insulation systems.
+By partnering closely with clients from initial concept through product design and part production, Windings’ Design Engineers and Product Managers act as an extension of our client’s project team to optimize part performance, reliability, and manufacturability while minimizing time to market.

 From the early development of transmission components for commercial hybrid electric vehicles to the latest state-of-the-art electric turbochargers and propulsion motors used in Formula 1 and Formula E racing, Windings’ engineering talent and manufacturing expertise puts you in the driver’s seat.

-IP69K is a product standard which describes the abilty for a device to withstand certain enviornmental conditions.
+IP69K is a product standard that describes the ability of a device to withstand certain environmental conditions.

 Electric vehicles use permanent magnet and induction motors.

 - What are the advantages/disadvantages of hairpin stators?

 Hairpin stators have benefits for producing in high volume at low cost but the disadvantage of initial higher tooling costs.